imshakib/Hosseini-Shakib_etal_2022_preprint/README.md

 - "Roads": shapefile of the Roads from Pennsylvania Spatial Data Access (https://www.pasda.psu.edu) clipped for the region
 - "Susquehanna_west_bank": shapefile of the west bank of Sussquehanna from Pennsylvania Spatial Data Access (https://www.pasda.psu.edu) clipped for the region
 - "clip_area": a rectangular shapefile that covers Selinsgrove, PA used to clip DEMs
-- "houses_for_sale": shapefile of the houses for sale in Selinsgrove obtained from Zillow
+- "houses_for_sale": shapefile of the houses for sale in Selinsgrove obtained from zillow.com accessed in February 2020
 - "Selinsgrove_shapefile": shapefile of Selinsgrove, PA from Pennsylvania Spatial Data Access (https://www.pasda.psu.edu)

 ## Contributing modeling software